How to File for Bankruptcy in Philadelphia: A Step-by-Step Guide

 What is the Third Costly Emotion That Keeps You In Debt and from Filing Bankruptcy?

 Pride.
 I’m not the kind of person that files bankruptcy, I often hear.
 Well, what kind of person is it that files bankruptcy?
-It’s people who’ve gotten sick, even with health insurance; people who’ve divorced; people who’ve lost jobs; and people who got suckered into believing that the marvels of a consumer society were available […]
+It’s people who’ve gotten sick, even with health insurance; people who’ve divorced; people who’ve lost jobs; and people who got suckered into believing that the marvels of a consumer society were […]

 Understanding Bankruptcy: A Fresh Start